I have a good sense of humor (if I do say so myself) and love telling a joke or two to brighten up the room.

 According to how your audience speaks, you could make many changes to this joke.
 For instance, depending upon where you live, you may call lawnmowers something else.
-If this true for you, then it might be a good idea to use the word from your region.
+If this is true for you, then it might be a good idea to use the word from your region.
 Just remember to keep the answer intact.

 Practice With an Audience